Sleeping with the Past

-Sleeping with the Past is the 22nd studio album by English musician Elton John, released on 29 August 1989.
+Sleeping with the Past is the twenty-second studio album by British musician Elton John, released on 4 September 1989.
 It is his best-selling album in Denmark (where it was recorded) and is dedicated to his longtime writing partner Bernie Taupin.
-The album features "Sacrifice" and "Healing Hands", which were issued as a double A-side and became John's first solo number-one single in his home country of the UK.
-The single's success helped the album also hit number one there, his first since 1974's Elton John's Greatest Hits.
+The album features "Sacrifice" and "Healing Hands", which were issued as a double A-side and became John's first solo number-one single in his home country on the UK singles chart.
+The single's success helped the album also reach number one on the UK Albums Chart, his first since 1974's Elton John's Greatest Hits.
 It also became his first platinum album in the UK since 1985's Ice on Fire.
 In the US it was certified gold in October 1989 and platinum in April 1990 by the RIAA.
 Sleeping with the Past became John's best selling album of the 1980s.

-John and Taupin meant for the songs to reflect the style of 1960s R&B icons such as Marvin Gaye, Otis Redding and Sam Cooke, whom they admired.
+John and Taupin intended for the songs to reflect the style of 1960s R&B singers such as Marvin Gaye, Otis Redding and Sam Cooke, whom they admired.

-Guy Babylon made his debut on this album and would continue to play keyboards with John for the next 20 years, while Fred Mandel left the band shortly after.
+Guy Babylon made his debut on this album and would continue to play keyboards with John for the next 20 years, while Fred Mandel left the Elton John Band shortly after.
 John went into rehabilitation in 1990.